nyaruka/goflow/README.md

 ### Expression Tester

-This utility provides a quick way to test evaluation of expressions which can be used in flows:
+Provides a quick way to test evaluation of expressions which can be used in flows:

 ```
 % go install github.com/nyaruka/goflow/cmd/exptester